FirstGroup: FirstGroup and expansion

-Recent years
+2010s

-In June 2010, FirstGroup sold its railfreight business First GBRf to the Eurotunnel Group for £31 million, ending the group's involvement in rail freight transport.
+In June 2010, FirstGroup sold its railfreight business First GBRf to the Eurotunnel Group in exchange for £31 million, ending the group's involvement in rail freight transport.
 In September 2010, former London Underground managing director Tim O'Toole, already a board member since May 2009 and chief operating officer and Deputy Chief Executive since June 2010, was announced as the successor to retiring group chief executive officer Moir Lockhead with effect from 31 March 2011.

-In September 2011, FirstGroup's German bus operations were sold to Marwyn European Transport.
+During September 2011, FirstGroup's German bus operations were sold to Marwyn European Transport.
 In December 2011, DSBFirst ceased operating the Swedish part of the operation after difficulties encountered by Danish State Railways over cross subsidies.

 In July 2012, First Travel Solutions provided bus and coach services for the London 2012 Olympic Games as First Games Transport.
 This involved the provision of venue shuttle and park and ride services, services connecting the peripheral park and ride sites on the M25 with the Olympic Park and Ebbsfleet, and a nationwide network of express coaches to the Olympic Park and the Weymouth and Portland sailing venue.
-The services required around 900 vehicles in total, although some were sub-contracted.
-In June 2013, most of the First London bus operations were sold to Go-Ahead London, Metroline and Tower Transit.
-In April 2015 FirstGroup was unsuccessful in bidding for the ScotRail franchise, which is now run by Abellio ScotRail.
-In December 2015, FirstGroup was awarded the next TransPennine Express franchise.
+These services required around 900 vehicles in total, although some were sub-contracted.
+During June 2013, most of the First London bus operations were sold to Go-Ahead London, Metroline and Tower Transit.

+In April 2015, FirstGroup was unsuccessful in bidding for the ScotRail franchise, which was run by Abellio ScotRail until the end of that franchise in March 2022.
+During December 2015, FirstGroup was awarded the next TransPennine Express franchise.
 The new franchise commenced on 1 April 2016 with a commitment to introduce new trains, routes and faster journey times.

-In October 2016, First Transit commenced operating the A-train under contract to the Denton County Transportation Authority, its first rail operation in the United States.
-In August 2017 FirstGroup's joint venture with MTR Corporation commenced operating the South Western franchise, FirstGroup having a 70% shareholding in South Western Railway.
+During October 2016, First Transit commenced operating the A-train under contract to the Denton County Transportation Authority, its first rail operation in the United States.
+In August 2017, FirstGroup's joint venture with MTR Corporation commenced operating the South Western franchise, the company holding a 70% shareholding in the South Western Railway.

-In May 2019, FirstGroup announced it would sell its UK bus operations.
-The only sales completed were parts of First Greater Manchester to the Go-Ahead Group and Rotala.
-In May 2020, FirstGroup announced it would retain its UK bus operations and sell its North American assets instead.
+In May 2019, FirstGroup announced its intention to sell its UK bus operations and that its US activities were to receive greater attention in the future.
+However, the only sales completed were parts of First Greater Manchester to the Go-Ahead Group and Rotala.